-The PI2121 has a separate input (VC) that provides power to the control circuitry and the internal gate driver.
+The Pl2123 has a separate input (VC) to provides power to the controller circuitry and the internal gate driver.
 An internal regulator clamps the VC voltage to 15.5V.

-For high side applications, the VC input should be 5V above the bus voltage to properly enhance the internal N-channel MOSFET.
+For high side applications, the VC input should be at least 6V above the bus voltage (Vin) to properly enhance the internal N-channel MOSFET.